Pocahontas (character): Personality and design

 So I turned around and there's this beautiful Indian woman walking up; a Native American.
 She said 'Are you Glen Keane?
 The animator that's going to do Pocahontas?'
 I said 'Well, yeah.'
 And then from behind another tree another woman came up and she said, 'Well, my name is Shirley Little Dove, and this is my sister Devi White Dove, and we are descended from Pocahontas.'
 And as they stood there, I mean I took a picture of both of them, and between their faces was Pocahontas' face in my mind – I could see her.

 Other inspirations were Christy Turlington, Natalie Belcon, Naomi Campbell, Jamie Pillow, white supermodel Kate Moss, Charmaine Craig, and Irene Bedard, who provided the character's speaking voice.
 Keane also looked to a 1620 depiction of Pocahontas from a history book, though Keane would state she was "not exactly a candidate for Peoples 'Most Beautiful' issue [so] I made a few adjustments to add an Asian feeling to her face."
 Pocahontas and all her tribesmen were depicted barefoot in the movie, presumably to signify their connection to nature.
 Due to the complexity of the color schemes, shapes, and expressions in the animation, a total of 55 animators worked on the design of Pocahontas' character alone, including Mark Henn and Pres Romanillos.

 Dyna Taylor, a Filipina college student, was paid $200 to model for the character.
 She claimed that she was the main model for Pocahontas' face, and had four sessions with Disney animators over three years.
 At one point she says she was surrounded by 15 animation artists sketching her facial features.
 She was given an image of the character that Keane autographed with the words "To Dyna, with gratitude for the inspiration you gave us."
 Disappointed that she was not credited in the film, Taylor considered suing Disney but was advised against doing so by a lawyer she consulted.
 Keane told The New York Times that he deemed Taylor's contributions to the film unworthy of a screen credit.

-Keane felt that the final version of the character was akin to a tribal version of Eve and less sexual and more athletic than earlier Disney character Jessica Rabbit.
+Keane felt that the final version of the character was akin to a tribal version of Eve and less sexual and more athletic than an animated character like Jessica Rabbit.